 is the executable file to run.<command>

-block calls the <command>
+block calls the<command>

-block when the rule ID 100024
+block when the rule ID100024

-file to decode the logs generated by the Active Response script:<decoder name="yara_decoder"> <prematch>wazuh-yara:</prematch> </decoder> <decoder name="yara_decoder1"> <parent>yara_decoder</parent> <regex>wazuh-yara: (\S+) - Scan result: (\S+) (\S+)</regex> <order>log_type, yara_rule, yara_scanned_file</order> </decoder> <decoder name="yara_decoder1"> <parent>yara_decoder</parent> <regex>wazuh-yara: (\S+) - Successfully deleted: (\S+) (\S+)</regex> <order>log_type, yara_rule, yara_scanned_file</order> </decoder> <decoder name="yara_decoder1"> <parent>yara_decoder</parent> <regex>wazuh-yara: (\S+) - Error removing threat: (\S+) (\S+)</regex> <order>log_type, yara_rule, yara_scanned_file</order> </decoder>
+<decoder name="yara_decoder"> <prematch>wazuh-yara:</prematch> </decoder> <decoder name="yara_decoder1"> <parent>yara_decoder</parent> <regex>wazuh-yara: (\S+) - Scan result: (\S+) (\S+)</regex> <order>log_type, yara_rule, yara_scanned_file</order> </decoder> <decoder name="yara_decoder1"> <parent>yara_decoder</parent> <regex>wazuh-yara: (\S+) - Successfully deleted: (\S+) (\S+)</regex> <order>log_type, yara_rule, yara_scanned_file</order> </decoder> <decoder name="yara_decoder1"> <parent>yara_decoder</parent> <regex>wazuh-yara: (\S+) - Error removing threat: (\S+) (\S+)</regex> <order>log_type, yara_rule, yara_scanned_file</order> </decoder>

 /var/ossec/etc/rules/local_rules.xml

-to generate alerts when response actions are taken:<!-- Rule for the decoder (yara_decoder) --> <group name="yara,"> <rule id="100026" level="0"> <decoded_as>yara_decoder</decoded_as> <description>Yara grouping rule</description> </rule> <!-- YARA scan detects a positive match --> <rule id="100027" level="12"> <if_sid>100026</if_sid> <match type="pcre2">wazuh-yara: INFO - Scan result: </match> <description>File "$(yara_scanned_file)" is a ransomware.
+<!-- Rule for the decoder (yara_decoder) --> <group name="yara,"> <rule id="100026" level="0"> <decoded_as>yara_decoder</decoded_as> <description>Yara grouping rule</description> </rule> <!-- YARA scan detects a positive match --> <rule id="100027" level="12"> <if_sid>100026</if_sid> <match type="pcre2">wazuh-yara: INFO - Scan result: </match> <description>File "$(yara_scanned_file)" is a ransomware.
 Yara rule: $(yara_rule)</description> </rule> <!-- Wazuh successfully deletes malware with a positive match --> <rule id="100028" level="12"> <if_sid>100026</if_sid> <match type="pcre2">wazuh-yara: INFO - Successfully deleted: </match> <description>Successfully removed "$(yara_scanned_file)" by active response due to YARA rule $(yara_rule) positive match</description> </rule> <!-- Wazuh encounters an error when deleting malware with a positive match --> <rule id="100029" level="12"> <if_sid>100026</if_sid> <match type="pcre2">wazuh-yara: INFO - Error removing threat: </match> <description>Error removing "$(yara_scanned_file)".
 YARA rule: $(yara_rule)</description> </rule> </group>

 Where: